astampoulis/makam-paper-funpearl/makamcode/11-summary.md

   binding.
 These encodings seem to have been part of PL folklore, but we believe that a type like `bindmany` has never been shown as a reusable datatype that \lamprolog makes possible.
 We have made use of GADTs to encode some of these binding structures precisely, which we show are supported in \lamprolog through ad-hoc polymorphism.
-This we believe is a novel usage for this
+Definining GADTs is a novel usage for this
   \lamprolog feature.
 Our binding constructions should be replicable in other λProlog implementations like Teyjus \citep{teyjus-main-reference,teyjus-2-implementation} and in ELPI \citep{elpi-main-reference}.